All Episodes

 And so I believe that that tape belongs to the American people.

-We are going to be sending a letter asking for that tape, and I would encourage everyone to ask NBC to release that tape to the public.
+And I would encourage everyone to ask NBC to release that tape to the public.

 All right.

-Um I believe the president will probably put it on true social pretty soon.
+Well, I think they will release it because I believe the president will probably put it on True Social pretty soon.

-All right, Congresswoman Anna Paulina Lincoln.
+All right, Congresswoman Anna Paulina Luna.

 There you go.